If you were born on or after 1 September, 1997, you must remain in some form of education or training until your 18th birthday.

-- Stay in full-time education, at a school sixth form or college
+- stay in full-time education, at a school sixth form or college

-- Get a job with specified training or
+- get a job with specified training

-- Volunteer for more than 20 hours a week in combination with accredited learning.
+- volunteer for more than 20 hours a week in combination with accredited learning

-Why do you need to do this?
+Why you should to do this

 The economy, the world of work and jobs are continually changing; more jobs require a higher level of skill, training and qualification.
-The requirement to remain in some form of education or training until your 18th birthday will help to prepare you for successful careers and equip you for the demands of the 21st Century.
+The requirement to remain in some form of education or training until your 18th birthday will help to prepare you for successful careers and equip you for the demands of the 21st century.

 What the council needs to do